lairdshaw/MyBBAuth/README.md

 ## About MyBBAuth

-MyBBAuth is a plugin for recent versions of MediaWiki (>= 1.27.0; latest version tested: 1.35.1) which allows members of a MyBB forum to log in to MediaWiki with their MyBB credentials, and which blocks direct MediaWiki logins and account registrations.
+MyBBAuth is an extension for recent versions of MediaWiki (>= 1.27.0; latest version tested: 1.35.1) which allows members of a MyBB forum to log in to MediaWiki with their MyBB credentials, and which blocks direct MediaWiki logins and account registrations.

-The MyBB forum must be hosted on the same server as the MediaWiki instance, or at least its filesystem must be directly accessible to MyBBAuth.
+The MyBB forum must be hosted on the same server as the MediaWiki instance, or at least its filesystem and database server must be directly accessible to/by MyBBAuth.

+For now, only MyBB forums running on MySQL/MariaDB databases are supported.

 ## Installation and configuration